HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 Fatigue gained while resting is applied after the rest.
 ### Light
 Light sources state how many people they provide for.
 Without enough light for everyone, roll the Underclock die twice and keep the higher result.
+With no light at all the die size is increased as well.

 Whenever the Underclock die rolls, roll the usage die of any light sources lit.
 ### Doors